Forensic Handwriting Expert

-“Their expert opinion on the questioned signature completely shifted our case strategy.
+“Their analysis completely shifted our case strategy.
 The report was sharp, credible, and exactly what we needed in front of a judge.”

 — Civil Litigation Attorney, Texas